 Philippe Passeraub - HES-SO University of Applied Sciences and Arts Western Switzerland

 Michael Schreiner - NTB The Interstate University of Applied Sciences of Technology Buchs

 Philipp Schütz - HSLU Lucerne University of Applied Sciences and Arts

 Thilo Stadelmann - ZHAW Zurich University of Applied Sciences

 Andrea Degiorgi (Head) – SUPSI University of Applied Sciences and Arts of Southern Switzerland

-Christine Menghini – FTAL Association of Swiss Schools of Engineering, Architecture and Life Sciences
+Christine Menghini (FTAL office) – FTAL Association of Swiss Schools of Engineering, Architecture and Life Sciences

-The Conference will take place at the Lugano Convention Center (Piazza Indipendenza 4, 6900 Lugano), from the 18th of October 2018 to the 19th of Obtober 2018.
+The Conference took place at the Lugano Convention Center (Piazza Indipendenza 4, 6900 Lugano) from 18 to19 October 2018.